• Skip to main content

 This pound cake recipe is super moist, full of lemon flavor, and will keep for days.
 Drizzled with a simple lemon icing, you’ll find this lemon cake recipe simple to make.

-If you haven’t already, be sure and try Lemon Loaf Cake, Southern Pound Cake and Marble Pound Cake.
+If you haven’t already, be sure and try Lemon Loaf Cake, Southern Pound Cake, Marble Pound Cake and Lemon layer cake.

 Lemon Bundt cake on white footed cake dish, two slices on small white plate.